Texas Rangers (baseball): Television

-On March 14, 2023, Diamond Sports Group, the owner of Bally Sports Southwest (BSSW), filed for Chapter 11 bankruptcy protection.
+On March 14, 2023, Diamond Sports Group, then-owner of Bally Sports Southwest (BSSW), filed for Chapter 11 bankruptcy protection.
 Diamond missed a payment to the Rangers.
 On April 5, 2023, the Rangers filed an emergency motion asking the bankruptcy judge to order Diamond to pay the Rangers fully or give its media rights back to the MLB.
 A hearing on the matter was set for May 31, 2023.
 As an interim, on April 19, the bankruptcy judge ordered Diamond Sports to pay 50% of what the Rangers were owed.
 On June 1, 2023, after a two day long hearing, the bankruptcy judge ordered Diamond to pay the Rangers fully within five days.

 As the Rangers' 2024 season came to an end, the team regained their broadcast rights from BSSW and began pursuing a new broadcast deal for the 2025 season.
 On January 15, 2025, the Rangers announced they had signed a multi-year deal with Victory+ to broadcast their games via streaming beginning with the 2025 season.
-Later that month, the team would announce the creation of the Rangers Sports Network, which will carry games on traditional cable and satellite providers including AT&T, Charter, and DirecTV, in addition to 15 games to be aired over the air across the Rangers' local broadcast territory, including KDAF (channel 33) in the Metroplex.
+Later that month, the team would announce the creation of the Rangers Sports Network (RSN), which carries games on traditional cable and satellite providers including AT&T, Spectrum, and DirecTV, in addition to 15 games to be aired over the air across the Rangers' local broadcast territory, including KDAF (channel 33) in the Metroplex.

+On July 15, 2026, the Rangers abruptly announced that the streaming component of RSN would move to BZZR, a startup backed by one of the franchise's minority owners, effective immediately.
+The move came amid concerns about the financial stability of Victory+.
+Victory+ subscribers were able to move their subscriptions to the new service.

+Since 2017, Dave Raymond is the primary television play-by-play announcer, and analyst duties (as of 2026) are split between former Rangers players Mike Bacsik and David Murphy.
+In-game reporting is provided by Laura Stickells.
+Jared Sandler fills in for Raymond for select games.

+Since 2025, the RSN pre- and postgame show, Rangers Gameday, is simulcast on both television and radio.
+Sandler serves as the primary host, and is joined for select games by Rangers Hall of Famer Elvis Andrus or former Rangers outfielder Brad Miller.
+When Sandler has television play-by-play duties, Ted Emrich fills in as host.